 Pro Tip – Be sure to check out the JC Nichols Memorial Fountain across the street at Mill Creek Park – great for taking family photos!

+See a show outside!
 Whether your family likes concerts or theater, this is a great attraction in Kansas City for families.
 Starlight outdoor theater is Kansas City’s home for the best concerts, theater performances, & Broadway shows.

-Sit on the lawn & enjoy the show or watch from seats you choose (closer to the stage).
+Sit on the lawn & enjoy the show or watch from the seats you choose (closer to the stage).
 There are great shows throughout the year, so check out their full events calendar to plan your family day.

 There is a wide variety of shows, orchestras & movies played at the center.
 Check their website complete show schedules & descriptions.
-This is definitely a must do Kansas City attraction.
+This is definitely a must-do Kansas City attraction.
 Whether you want to go on a date or take the kids to the show, there are great options.

 Pro Tip – Start your day at River Market and take the Streetcar to Power & Light to avoid congested traffic.